FlexMeasures/flexmeasures/documentation/concepts/algorithms.rst

 Possible future work on algorithms
 -----------------------------------

-Enabling more algorihtmic expression in FlexMeasures is crucial.
+Enabling more algorithmic expression in FlexMeasures is crucial.
 This are a few ideas for future work.
 Some of them are excellent topics for Bachelor or Master theses. so get in touch if that is of interest to you.

 More configurable forecasting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^